bytebase/bytebase/docs/design/gh-ost-integration.md

 ### Pre-migration validation

 gh-ost has many requirements and limitations.
 We want to check whether gh-ost is good to go before the actual migration.
 To validate it, we run gh-ost with a no-op flag.
-If any, we will return the error to the user and let the user handle it.
+If there is any error, we will return the error to the user and let the user handle it.
 The error includes but is not limited to the following.

 - SQL statement not legal
 - `_tablename_ghc` present